yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

 title: Diversity
 ---

-I guess the desire to be surrounded by common to us people is embedded in us by evolution.
+I guess the desire to be surrounded by common people is embedded in us by evolution.
 We survive by sticking together in a family, tribe.
-Presumably, this is also why we feel comfortable being surrounded by less diverse to us crowd.
+Presumably, this is also why we feel comfortable being surrounded by a less diverse crowd.
 In this context, new or unfamiliar means "danger".
-These questions are being investigated by much smarter people than me, though I cannot help but to speculate that it is not what nature has initially intended for us.
+These questions are being investigated by much smarter people than me, though I cannot help but speculate that it is not what nature has initially intended for us.
 More so, this type of approach has hindered and in many ways continues to stall our progress quite significantly.
-If we think about it, sharing, trading and mingling with other cultures really brought the best of us.
-Once we discovered ways to commute and, more importantly, communicate with other we reached new heights on all fronts.
+If we think about it, sharing, trading and mingling with other cultures really brought out the best in us.
+Once we discovered ways to commute and, more importantly, communicate with others we reached new heights on all fronts.
 So it seems any challenges that might be associated with the new, different and unknown, even ultimately dangerous at times, really tend to make us push our limits and establish a new norm, typically a better one.
-So whenever we are "comfortable" in our surroundings and "satisfied", we are in danger of missing out on truly maximising our potential, as people, group, society.
+So whenever we are "comfortable" in our surroundings and "satisfied", we are in danger of missing out on truly maximizing our potential, as people, group, society.

 I see some resemblance to local vs global maxima problem in mathematics, i.e.,